This post may contain affiliate links. Please read my disclosure.

 - Unsalted butter - by shredding the butter you get bits throughout the flour which help creates the flaky crust you expect.

-- Buttermilk - the acidity reacts with the leaveners and creates a nice rise.
+- Buttermilk - The acidity reacts with the leaveners and creates a nice rise.
+While you can buy it at the store, you can also make with a combination of milk and vinegar.

 Ingredient Swaps